MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 ### LAN connectivity

-One of the common issues a user may experience is:
+One of the common issues a user might experience is:

 -   The connectivity within the local network is already saturated before including a rich browser application into the mix.